almazkun/effective_python/chapter_4_Comprehensions_and_Generators_27-36/README.md

 The output matches the previous version using `throw`, but this implementation is much easier to understand.
 Often, if you need to mix generators and exceptions, you should better use asynchronous features.
 So, don't use `throw`.

 ## Item 36: Consider `itertools` for Working with Iterators and Generators
-The `itertools` buit-in module contains a large numbers of functions that a re useful for organizing and interacting with iterators.
+The `itertools` built-in module contains a large numbers of functions that a re useful for organizing and interacting with iterators.
 ```python
 import itertools
 ```